-All research in the NWT must be licensed through the Aurora Research Institute.
+UPDATED: All research in the NWT must now be licensed through the GNWT Department of Education, Culture and Employment (ECE) by visiting www.ece.gov.nt.ca/en/research-licensing.
 It is your responsibility to receive the necessary permits, licenses and permissions before your project begins or continues.

 If your research involves human subjects, you must get approval by an accredited Research Ethics Board or Institutional Review Board before you can apply for a licence.
-For more information on research licensing and ethical research requirements, visit nwtresearch.com.
+For more information on research licensing and ethical research requirements, visit nwtresearch.com/research-services/research-ethics.